 - Dive Lights

 Illuminate the darkness with powerful dive lights to enhance visibility and capture the mesmerizing details of marine life.
-Members of Uncle Cal’s Dive Club newsletter get an entire edition dedicated to what to look for in a dive torch.
+Uncle Cal’s Dive Club newsletter members get an entire edition dedicated to what to look for in a dive torch.
 The bottom line is you need 2.
 You don’t want to be caught in a blackwater dive and have your light go out for any reason.
-Carry a backup. - Camera and Housing
+Always carry a backup. - Camera and Housing

 Beyond that, make sure that you have all the normal scuba diving gear.
 Make sure and check that everything is properly functioning before you get on the boat.